illinois-or-research-analytics/cm_pipeline/manuscript/paper.md

 # Statement of Need

-We have demonstrated that several widely-used algorithms and packages, such as `leidenalg` and `ikc`, do not generate well-connected clusters [see Figure 2 of @park2023wellconnected].
+Previously, we have demonstrated that several implementations of community finding algorithms, e.g., MCL[@doi:10.1137/040608635], Infomap [@doi:10.1073/pnas.0706851105], Leiden [@Traag2019], IKC [@10.1162/qss_a_00184] do not generate well-connected clusters to varying extents [see Figure 2 of @park2023wellconnected].
 A tool to enforce user-specified levels of well-connectedness to clusterings from multiple community detection methods is not presently available. <!---CM++ enables a user to specify a minimum level of well-connectedness and apply it to multiple clustering paradigms.
 CM++ and its pipeline allow a user to choose from clustering paradigms and the level of connectedness.-->

 ![(Top) A visualization of a workflow created from the CM++ Pipeline.
 (Bottom right) Algorithmic schematic of CM++.
 CM++ splits the queue of clusters evenly between the spawned processes.
 Each process runs an instance of CM++ on its share of clusters (recursive mincutting and reclustering until well connected).
 (Bottom left) Runtime curve with respect to the number of parallel cores running CM++.
 CEN (14 million nodes, 1.3 billion edges) is the Curated Exosome Network. orkut (3.1 million nodes, 117 million edges) and cit_patents (3.7 million nodes, 16 million edges) are both from the SNAP database [@snapnets] and processed through the removal of parallel edges and self-loops [@park2023wellconnected].](figures/Slide3.png)